 With no on-ice officials present at the time of the actual altercations, no penalties were doled out as a result of the pre-game fracas.

-When they actually played hockey, Mike McPhee gave the home team a lead before the contest was even a minute old.
-After Dave Poulin evened the score with a shorthanded marker late in the stanza, Larry Robinson put the Canadiens up a goal with just four seconds left.
+When they actually started playing hockey, Mike McPhee gave the home team a lead before the contest was even a minute old.
+Dave Poulin evened the score with a shorthanded marker late in the stanza, but Larry Robinson restored the Canadiens lead with just four ticks remaining on the clock before the first intermission.

 By virtue of the 4-3 triumph, the Flyers captured their second Wales Conference title in three seasons.

-The incident was a major catalyst for the league's institution of the instigator rule, and lives on as one of the most unusual and eventful nights in the Flyers' 47-year history.
+The incident was a major catalyst for the league's institution of the instigator rule, and lives on as one of the most unusual and eventful nights in Flyers history.

 Eric Lindros paced the early onslaught with a goal and two assists, as goals from Rod Brind'Amour, Kevin Haller, Patrick Juhlin, and John LeClair made it 5-0 less than four minutes into the second period.